Wuhan Locals Reportedly Claim Funeral Homes Are Burning Coronavirus Victims Alive

 “Some people are saying that… there are video clips of screams coming from funeral homes, from inside the furnaces… which tells us that some people were taken to the funeral homes while they were still alive.”

-As reported by Breitbart, video of an older woman claiming she witnessed a person stuffed alive into a body bag circulated on social media in February.
+As reported by Breitbart, a video of an older woman claiming she witnessed a person being stuffed alive into a body bag circulated on social media in February.
 The account echoes Ma, who claimed that some sources told him there are video clips of “screaming” originating from funeral homes.

-“He’s not dead, his feet and hands are still moving,” the woman said in the video. “[They] wrapped him in a plastic body bag and zipped it up.”
+“He’s not dead, his feet and hands are still moving,” the woman said in the video. “[They] wrapped him in a plastic body bag and zipped it up,” the woman added.

 According to Breitbart, witnesses have claimed that funeral homes recently distributed as many as 5,000 sets of ashes per day, with weekly estimates ranging as high as 36,000 to 46,000